Cloud Sync Folder

 In Macabacus v9.1.10 and later, customers can set an environment variable named

 MacabacusSyncFolder to the desired sync folder path.
 This may provide customers a more convenient way to set the local sync folder path than having each user do it manually as described above.
 It should be trivial for customers to write a logon or other script that adds this environment variable to each user's computer.
-If your organization uses this approach, do not have users specify a sync folder path manually.
+If your organization uses this approach, do not have users specify a sync folder path using the manual override option.
 This approach may be most useful for SharePoint customers where the OneDrive sync folder path detected automatically by Macabacus is incorrect or unused.